Electronic Invoicing and Transport Documents in Chile

 Mandatory Information

-- Data of issuer, recipient, and carrier (name, RUT and address).
+- Details of the sender, recipient, and carrier (name, Tax ID, and address).

-- Detailed and numbered description of the goods (quantity and unit price).
+- Detailed description of the goods being transported (name, quantity, weight or volume, and unit price when applicable).

 Types of Electronic Dispatch Guide in Chile

-- Pending sale: goods are shipped for a previously agreed sale, but the final price has not yet been determined.
+- Pending sales: products are shipped whose sale has already been agreed upon, but whose final price has not yet been determined.

-- Consignments: shipment of goods for commercialization by third parties.
+- Consignments: shipment of goods to be sold by a third party.

-- Internal transfers: movement of goods between warehouses or branches of the same company.
+- Internal transfers: movement of goods between warehouses, storage facilities, or branches of the same company.

-- Returns: to support the return of products to the supplier or seller.
+- Returns: transport of products back to the supplier or seller.

 Frequently Asked Questions about the Electronic Dispatch Guide in Chile